Jeimer Candelario Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 14th in MLB.
+- The pitching staff for the Royals has a collective 8.7 K/9, which ranks 15th in the league.

-- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.28).
+- The Royals' 5.26 team ERA ranks 29th across all MLB pitching staffs.

-- The Royals rank 21st in baseball in home runs surrendered (64 total, 1.2 per game).
+- Royals pitchers combine to give up 64 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- In his last time out on Monday, the righty tossed 3 2/3 innings against the Detroit Tigers, giving up five earned runs while surrendering seven hits.
+- Lynch will make his first start of the season for the Royals.

-- In 10 games this season, the 26-year-old has a 7.48 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.
+- In his last appearance on Tuesday, Oct.
+4, the 26-year-old southpaw, started and went 4 2/3 innings against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.